ros-navigation/docs.nav2.org/plugin_tutorials/docs/filtering_of_noise-induced_obstacles.rst

 Overview
 ========

 This tutorial shows how to configure filtering of false obstacles caused by noise.
-This function is provided by the ``DenoiseLayer`` costmap layer plugin which will be enabled and used in this document.
+This functionality is provided by the ``DenoiseLayer`` costmap layer plugin which will be enabled and used in this document.

 Requirements
 ============